eartheos-app/api-docs/readme.md

 ```

 ### LayerSticker
 A `LayerSticker` is for displaying an image on the globe.
-It is created with a `stickerImage` URL and coordinates to the lower-left and upper-right corners of the image.
+It is created with a `stickerImage` URL and coordinates to the lower-left (`ll`) and upper-right (`ur`) corners of the image.

 ```
 {
 	"stickerImage": String, // required
-	"ll": Number, // required
+	"ll": { // required
+        "lat": Number,
+        "lon": Number
+    },
-	"ur": Number, // required
+	"ur": { // required
+        "lat": Number,
+        "lon": Number
+    },
 	"name": String,
 	"lead": String,
 	"text": String,